clickonetwo/adobe-usage-tracker/README.md

     database <influxDatabaseName>
     policy <infuxRetentionPolicyName<
     token <influxApiTokenWithUploadPrivilege>
+    header <headerName or "" for no header>
+    position <first or last>
 }
 ```

 This snippet, as with the `tls` snippet shown above, should be placed in your Caddyfile in the entry for log upload.
 Working Caddyfiles with instructions may be found in the deploy directory in this repository (see next section).
+The four Influx API parameters _must_ be supplied, but the `header` and `position` parameters are both optional (defaulting to `X-Forwarded-For` and `first`, respectively).

 ## Deployment Scenarios